 If there’s one thing Gretchen Thomas has learned in her career as a wine professional, it’s that when it comes to wine, people around the world speak the same language.

 Her job as wine and spirits director for the award-winning Barteca Restaurant Group has taken Gretchen across the globe to find just the right wines.
 “I go to Spain, I go to France, Argentina, Uruguay, Chile,” she says.
 “I’m looking for those little pieces of passion, just really honest, heartfelt wines.”

-During a break between her sophomore and junior years at the CIA, she studied wine in France and Italy while working at some of Europe’s most prestigious properties.
+During a break between her sophomore and junior years at the CIA, Gretchen studied wine in France and Italy while working at some of Europe’s most prestigious properties.
 After graduation, she worked as a sommelier and restaurant manager in various restaurants in the Hudson Valley, most notably Gigi Trattoria in Rhinebeck, NY.

-Joining Barteca Restaurant Group in 2005, which includes Barcelona Wine Bar & Restaurant and bartaco, Gretchen supervises the largest Spanish wine program in the United States, with more than $4 million in annual sales with 350 labels from 11 countries; oversees all wine, spirits, and beer selections for all Barcelona restaurants; and manages wine and mixology training and development, as well as beverage-themed events and classes; and is the wine buyer for Barcelona Vinoteca wine store in Atlanta.
+Joining Barteca Restaurant Group in 2005, which includes Barcelona Wine Bar & Restaurant and bartaco, Gretchen supervises the largest Spanish wine program in the United States, with more than $4 million in annual sales with 350 labels from 11 countries; oversees all wine, spirits, and beer selections for the group’s 22 restaurants across seven states; manages wine and mixology training and development; coordinates beverage-themed events and classes; and is the wine buyer for Barcelona Vinoteca wine store in Atlanta.